peteryuhang/Head-First-Design-Patterns/ch8/ch8.md

 - **The Template Method Pattern**
   - Defines the skeleton of an alogrithm in a method, deferring some steps to subclasses
   - Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure
+  - It gives us an important technique for code reuse
+- To prevent subclasses from changing the algorithm in the template method, declare the template method as final
+- The **Factory Method** is a specialization of **Template Method**
 - **Usage of hook method**
   - Provide a way for subclass to implement an optional part of an algorithm, it can be skipped if not necessary
   - Give the subclass a chance to react to some step in the template method that is about to happen or just happened